1-833-ZEPOSIA

 • Medicines to control your heart rate and blood pressure (beta blocker medicines and calcium channel blocker medicines)

-Blood work—including complete blood count and liver function tests.
+Blood work—including complete blood count and liver function test

 How long will the medical tests take?